cekpowell/csvql/README.md

 - Running the application involves passing an input program into the interpreter for it to execute.

-- The interpreter is pre-compiled, and can be found in the `build` directory of the repo.
+- The interpreter is pre-compiled as a program called `csvql`, and can be found in the `build` directory of the repo.

 - If the interpreter is not working correctly, try re-building it with the following command: